SpaceWorksCo/guides/Stake-With-Spacecoin-QT.md

 4. Click on the `stake` file in your `spacecoin-qt` folder.

-It will open and command prompt/terminal screen and then close.
+It will open a command prompt/terminal screen and then close.

 You can check to make sure you are staking with the [Check If You Are Staking](https://github.com/SpaceWorksCo/guides/blob/master/Check-If-You-Are-Staking.md) guide.